-Aramark has a plant forward movement, which is a style of cooking and eating that emphasises vegetables, fruits, whole grains, legumes, nuts, and seeds.
+Aramark has a plant forward movement, which is a style of cooking and eating that emphasizes vegetables, fruits, whole grains, legumes, nuts, and seeds.
 With plants as the star of the plate, animal products can appear in smaller portions, often as a flavouring or garnish.

 A number of education and administrative programs are implemented such as vegan dining, trayless dining, lean path reducing food waste, local farm and fair trade education, full organics diversion.
+New reusable catering products are being used by Aramark to reduce waste.
+A focused plant-based menu for catering has been launched this year. (includes food services except for the Student Union Building, which is run by the Dalhousie Student Union).

-8. Does the medical school or associated institution apply sustainability criteria when making decisions about supply procurement?
+8. Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?
 Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
-There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is engaged in efforts to increase sustainability of procurement.
-There are sustainability guidelines for supply procurement, but they are insufficient or optional.

-The medical school is not engaged in efforts to increase sustainability of procurement.
+- There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is not engaged in efforts to increase sustainability of procurement.